ibm-cloud-docs/AnalyticsEngine/viewing-logs.md

 {: #viewing-logs_1}

-When you run applications in {{site.data.keyword.iae_full_notm}}, the application logs (only `Spark Driver ERROR logs`) are forwarded to IBM Cloud Object Storage by default.
+When you run applications in {{site.data.keyword.iae_full_notm}}, the application logs (only `Spark Driver WARN logs`) are forwarded to IBM Cloud Object Storage by default.
 You can access the log information from your **instance home**.
 For more information, see [instance home](https://cloud.ibm.com/docs/AnalyticsEngine?topic=AnalyticsEngine-cos-concepts).

 ## Forwarding logs to instance home